Self-esteem: Secure vs. defensive

-A person can have high self-esteem and hold it confidently where they do not need reassurance from others to maintain their positive self-view, whereas others with defensive high self-esteem may still report positive self-evaluations on the Rosenberg Scale, as all high self-esteem individuals do; however, their positive self-views are fragile and vulnerable to criticism.
+Some people have a secure high self-esteem and can confidently maintain positive self-views without relying on external reassurance.
+However, others have defensive high self-esteem, and while they also report positive self-views on the Rosenberg Scale, these views are fragile and easily threatened by criticism.
 Defensive high self-esteem individuals internalize subconscious self-doubts and insecurities, causing them to react very negatively to any criticism they may receive.
 There is a need for constant positive feedback from others for these individuals to maintain their feelings of self-worth.
 The necessity of repeated praise can be associated with boastful, arrogant behavior or sometimes even aggressive and hostile feelings toward anyone who questions the individual's self-worth, an example of threatened egotism.

 The Journal of Educational Psychology conducted a study in which they used a sample of 383 Malaysian undergraduates participating in work integrated learning (WIL) programs across five public universities to test the relationship between self-esteem and other psychological attributes such as self-efficacy and self-confidence.
 The results demonstrated that self-esteem has a positive and significant relationship with self-confidence and self-efficacy since students with higher self-esteem had better performances at university than those with lower self-esteem.
 It was concluded that higher education institutions and employers should emphasize the importance of undergraduates' self-esteem development.

 Implicit and explicit

 Implicit self-esteem refers to a person's disposition to evaluate themselves positively or negatively in a spontaneous, automatic, or unconscious manner.
 It contrasts with explicit self-esteem, which entails more conscious and reflective self-evaluation.
 Both explicit self-esteem and implicit self-esteem are theoretically subtypes of self-esteem proper.

 However, the validity of implicit self-esteem as a construct is highly questionable, given not only its weak or nonexistent correlation with explicit self-esteem and informant ratings of self-esteem, but also the failure of multiple measures of implicit self-esteem to correlate with each other.

-As present, there is little scientific evidence that self-esteem can be reliably or validly measured through implicit means.
+Currently, there is little scientific evidence that self-esteem can be reliably or validly measured through implicit means.